jacobobryant/biff/libs/fx/README.md

 Remove effects from your application logic with state machines.

-biff.fx lets you structure your code as a state machine where the states do pure computation (your application logic) and effects are executed during the transitions (HTTP requests, database queries, etc).

-This makes your code more readable and testable since your application logic is contained entirely within pure functions.
+biff.fx lets you split up a regular effectful function into a set of pure "state functions" where effects happen in the transitions between states.
+This allows you to unit test 100% of your application logic with plain `(is (= (f x) y))` tests.
+In my opinion, it also makes your code more readable (e.g. it's easier to skim the code and see what/where the effects are) albeit slightly more verbose.

+Functions that are purified with biff.fx don't look any different to callers;
+the pure state functions are still wrapped by a single effectful function.
+So it's easy to introduce biff.fx gradually to your codebase and see if you like it.
+If you want to use biff.fx in a library, consumers don't need to know you're using it.

 ### Dependency